-The Systems Change Lab platform provides an overview of the world's collective efforts to accelerate the systemwide transformations needed to limit global average temperature rise to 1.5 degrees Celsius, protect biodiversity, and advance equity.
+The Systems Change Lab platform provides an overview of the world's collective efforts to accelerate the systemwide transformations needed to limit global average temperature rise to 1.5°C, protect biodiversity, and advance equity.
 This technical note explains the methodology of the Systems Change Lab platform.
-We identified key global systems that must transform and chose the most critical shifts needed within each system.
-We then translated those shifts into global targets and assessed the world's progress in achieving them.
+We identify key global systems that must transform and choose the most critical shifts needed within each system.
+We then translate those shifts into global targets and assess the world's progress in achieving them.
 This technical note covers the overall methodology that we applied to all systems on the platform; the methods that are specific to each system (e.g., power, transport) can be found on the methodology page of the platform.
 Research is ongoing on systems related to biodiversity and equity, so this technical note will be updated as more systems are added to the platform.

-This technical note draws heavily on the technical note for the State of Climate Action series (Schumer et al. 2022), the State of Climate Action 2021 report (Boehm et al. 2021), and the State of Climate Action 2022 report (Boehm et al. 2022).
+This technical note draws heavily on the technical note for the State of Climate Action series (Schumer et al. 2022), the State of Climate Action 2021 report (Boehm et al. 2021), the State of Climate Action 2022 report (Boehm et al. 2022), and the State of Climate Action 2023 report (Boehm et al. 2023).
 Some parts of this technical note are directly derived from those publications.
 However, the Systems Change Lab platform is a larger undertaking than the State of Climate Action series in that it expands the coverage of climate-focused systems change and includes the protection of biodiversity and the advancement of equity as additional goals.